NSS-Day-Cohort-65/PawsPurrfect1/README.md

 # Pawsitively Purrfect
 1. Display some kind of menu of options. x
-1. View the cat memes
+1. View the cat memes x
 1. Post a cat meme
 1. Update the cat meme
     - update cat meme text
     - Update the cat meme description